 While security systems are not normally something of high importance in a home inspection, many inspectors are now making mention of security enhancements to the home because homebuyers are placing a new emphasis in value for these improvements.

 This is definitely something unique to our inspectors but neighborhood and home safey increase property values for entire communities.
 And individually secure homes can lower the crime rate in a neighborhood and thus help the entire community’s insurance ratings.
 While we don’t often recommend service providers, we strongly recommend you to become better educated about security door options and learn what installation methods are recommended for your home’s insurance policy.
 For a great overview of these doors and installation techniques, the Sacramento Handyman does an excellent job of explaining the differences.
-Check out their website!

-– It reveals problems ahead of time which:
+Problems ahead of time which:

 – Makes your home show better.